actions-on-google/dialogflow-number-genie-nodejs/README.md

 This guess a number game, called Number Genie, is an action for the Google Assistant.

+## Localization

+This app uses the [i18n-node](https://github.com/mashpie/i18n-node) library to provide responses in both French and English.
+The responses are listed in the `locales` directory.
+In each function execution, the `strings.js` `setLocale()` function is called to set the i18n-node locale based on the user locale in the incoming request.
+Prompts are then selected by i18n-node from the available languages, defaulting to `en` if the user's language is unavailable.

 ## Setup Instructions

 See the developer guide and release notes at [https://developers.google.com/actions/](https://developers.google.com/actions/) for more details.